tracychowst/Pizzeria-Project/README.md

 ## Business Task
 The business task is to develop a relational database to capture and store all relevant business information and data efficiently, and to provide the client with a systematic means to monitor and assess business performance through interactive dashboards.
 The client would like three primary areas of focus: orders, stock inventory and staff management.

-## About the Dataset
-The dataset is proprietary and not accessible to the public.

-There are a total of 10 CSV files: address, customers, ingredient, inventory, item, orders, recipe, rota, shift and staff.

 ## Overview of Business Questions
 In each dashboard, the following questions are addressed: